OAK06/kubernetes-getting-started/README.md

             - Command `kubectl expose deployments <deployment-name> --type=LoadBalancer --port=<external-port> --target-port=<internal-port>`
         - You can run this command to find your external IP: `doctl compute load-balancer list --format Name,Created,IP,Status`
         - Or you can find the IP through the Kubernetes Dashboard on DigitalOcean
-    - In this repo you'll find .yaml files for a stateful set, the stateful set creates pods that are stateful.
+        - In this repo you'll find a statefulset.yaml file, the stateful set creates pods that are stateful.
             - This means that regardless of what Kubernetes does to your pod, it will always come back using the same name, it also uses a number increment instead of a random string in the name.
             - Ex: pod-01, pod-02, pod-03
+    - *Deploying Postgres DB:*
+        - The following are files to deploy a DB, you can apply them in the order they are listed:
+            - `db-configmap.yaml`
+            - `db-storage.yaml` (Configuration for setting up a volume connected to the DB pod, this is to save the data)
+            - `db-deployment.yaml`
+            - `db-service.yaml`